jh3nd3rs0n/argmatey/README.md

 -   Long options (examples: `-help` `-version` `-output-file file.txt`)
 -   POSIX options (examples: `-h` `-v` `-o file.txt`)

-**Command line argument parsing and handling with triggerable event methods.** The extensible command line interface has the following triggerable event methods:
+**Command line argument parsing and handling with triggerable event methods, query methods, iterator methods, and descriptive methods.** To parse and handle command line arguments, a class must extend `CLI` and have its constructor invoke the superclass's constructor `CLI(String[] args, boolean posixCorrect)` and the instance of that  extending class must have its inherited public method `CLI.handleArgs()` invoked.
+The extending class can have, override, or use the following methods:

 Triggerable event methods that can be added: